mcleeder/dictionary-mirror/README.md

 ## Results

 - Lambda fail.
-    - Lambda wants you to upload your dependencies and run them. lxml needs does some system specific setup on install which caused problems.
+    - Lambda wants you to upload your dependencies and run them. lxml does some system specific compling on install which caused problems.
-    - I tried using an EC2 instance of Amazon's Linux distro to compile the dependencies and add them directly into a Layer that way but it didn't work.
+    - I started up an EC2 isntance using the same Amazon Linux distro that Lambda uses.
+Then I compiled my dependencies there and used a Layer to insert them into my Lambda pipeline.
+It seemed like a good idea, but it didn't work.
-    - Ultimately ended up just sending it over to fly.dev
 - I still like xpath for scraping.
     - Not a perfect parser.
 Plural words for example.
 But the main goal was just to write something to run on Lambda, which it did to... a point.